HTGenomeAnalysisUnit/dx-wdl-regenie/README.md

 This is a WDL workflow for running [Regenie](https://rgcgithub.github.io/regenie/) on a set of VCF files.
 The workflow is designed to run on the DNANexus/RAP platform, but can be run locally as well.

+This workflow use **regenie v3.1.4** from `ghcr.io/rgcgithub/regenie/regenie:v3.1.4.gz` official docker image.
+More recent versions results in much longer runtimes at step2 for some unknown reason.
+We are investigating this with the regenie developers.

 ## Steps

 1. Run regenie step1 on input bed/bim/fam files